 Much of this money is being spent reducing hazardous fuels within the forests.
 Far more is spent preparing for and suppressing fires.
 Yet much of the spending on fire activities is as questionable as the Forest Service's earlier timber programs.
 National forest fire problems are not as bad as the Forest Service claims; hazardous fuels are only a major issue on about 15 percent of federal lands in the West.

-Today, the Forest Service controls 193 million acres of land, has a budget of $5 billion, and employs more than 30,000 workers.14 The Forest Service is in need of serious reforms.
+Today, the Forest Service controls 193 million acres of land, has a budget of more than $7 billion, and employs 28,000 workers.20 The Forest Service is in need of serious reforms.
 The services provided by the agency should be restructured to reduce taxpayer costs and to improve forest management practices.

-One option is for Congress to allow the agency to charge fair market value for recreation and other uses of Forest Service land.
+One option is for Congress to allow the agency to charge fair market value for recreation and other resources.
 That would probably raise enough revenue to cover all of the agency's costs.
-Taxpayers would save about $5 billion annually if the Forest Service was shifted to a self-funding structure.
+Taxpayers would save about $7 billion annually if the Forest Service was shifted to a self-funding structure.

 If Forest Service activities were self-funded, it would force the agency to be more efficient in its operations and more responsive to forest land users.
 Self-funding would create incentives for the agency to decentralize its operations, allowing managers to respond to local conditions instead of being controlled by top-down plans from Washington.

 Another reform step would be to revive federalism by eliminating federal forest subsidies to the states and turning portions of the national forests over to the states.
 The Forest Service could turn national forest fire protection over to the states, as the Bureau of Land Management does in some places, paying an annual fee while letting the states determine the most cost-effective way to protect resources.
 Alternatively, national forests could buy private fire insurance, as Oregon does for its fire suppression program.